viacheslav-lasukov/PMBoK6/Artefacts/Reports/Risk Report.md

 	- Identification of [[Individual Project Risk]]s or other sources of uncertainty that have the greatest effect on the project [[Critical Path]]
 	- Major drivers of [[Overall Project Risk]], with the greatest influence on uncertainty in [[Project Outcome]]s
 - Prioritized list of [[Individual Project Risk]]s.
 This list includes those [[Individual Project Risk]]s that pose the greatest [[Threat]] or present the greatest [[Opportunity]], as indicated by [[sensitivity analysis]].
 - Trends in [[11.4 Perform Quantitative risk analysis|Quantitative Risk Analysis]] results.
-As the analysis is repeated at different times during the [[Project Life Cycle]], trends may become apparent that inform the planning of [[risk responses]].
+As the analysis is repeated at different times during the [[Life Cycle]], trends may become apparent that inform the planning of [[risk responses]].
 - Recommended [[risk responses]].
 The[[Risk Report]] may present suggested [[Risk Responses]] to the level of [[Overall Project Risk]] exposure or key [[Individual Project Risk]]s, based on the results of the [[11.4 Perform Quantitative risk analysis|Quantitative Risk Analysis]].
 These recommendations will form inputs to the [[11.5 Plan Risk Responses]] process.